RStrinati/BIMProjMgmt/services/revizto-dotnet/deployment/README_CLI.md

 The Revizto Data Exporter has been enhanced with a command-line interface (CLI) that allows integration with Python tkinter applications, PowerShell scripts, batch files, and other automation tools.

+> Legacy note: Tkinter integration is retained here for reference only; the primary UI path for the BIM tool is now the web frontend.

 ## Files Created

 - **ReviztoDataExporter.exe** - Main executable (located in `publish/` folder)